-(n) Use of estimates and judgement
+(n) Use of Estimates and Judgement

-The Fund makes estimates and assumptions that affect the reported amounts of assets and liabilities within the next financial year.
-Estimates are continually evaluated and are based on historical experience and other factors, including expectations of future events that are believed to be reasonable under the circumstances.
+The Fund make estimates, assumptions and judgments that affect the reported amounts of assets and liabilities within the current and next financial year.
+Estimates and judgements are continually evaluated and are based on historical experience and other factors, including expectations of future events that are believed to be reasonable under the circumstances.
+Actual results may differ from these estimates.